wthayer-fastly/documents/docs/Bylaws.md

 ### 5.3.1 Formation of Chartered Working Groups

-(a) Members who desire to form a new “Chartered” Working Group (CWG) shall propose a charter by ballot pursuant to Section 2.3 above.
+ 1. Members who desire to form a new “Chartered” Working Group (CWG) shall propose a charter by ballot pursuant to Section 2.3 above.
 A CWG shall:
     * Include Certificate (or Root Certificate) Issuer participants or Certificate Consumer participants, and should typically include both.
     * Allow for the participation of Interested Parties and Associate Members.

     Criteria for each category of membership in a CWG shall be clearly defined, and should consider:

     * Audit requirements, including acceptable audit schemes, duration and age of the report, and auditor qualifications.

     * Requirements for the Applicant to be actively issuing certificates or creating a software product that relies upon certificates

     * Requirements that certificates are treated as valid by a CWG Certificate Consumer, or for the software produced by the Certificate Consumer to be intended for use by the general public

-(b) The charter shall outline the scope of the CWG’s activities and other important information.
+ 2. The charter shall outline the scope of the CWG’s activities and other important information.
 A template for Working Group charters is attached to these Bylaws as Exhibit C. A Working Group may deviate from the template, provided that the charter must include at least the following information:

     * Scope of the Working Group
     * Anticipated Working Group end date, if any
     * Initial chairs and contacts for the Working Group
     * Type(s) of Members eligible to participate in the Working Group (e.g., Members, Interested Parties, and Associate Members)
     * Membership criteria as described in section 5.3.1
     * Criteria for ending membership for each category of participant
     * Voting structure for the WG
     * Summary of the work that the WG plans to accomplish
     * Summary of major deliverables and guidelines for the Working Group
-  * means of communication to be used by the Working Group (see subsection (d) below)
+    * means of communication to be used by the Working Group (see subsection (4) below)
     * applicability of the IPR Policy

-(c)  After the charter is approved, the CWG MAY elect a new Chair and Vice Chair elected by CWG members following the procedures of Bylaws Section 4.1 as closely as possible.
+ 3. After the charter is approved, the CWG MAY elect a new Chair and Vice Chair elected by CWG members following the procedures of Bylaws Section 4.1 as closely as possible.
 The initial term for CWG officers shall expire on November 30 of the next even-numbered year after the CWG is established in order to be synchronized with the terms of Forum officers.
 Proposing and voting on all CWG Ballots by CWG members shall follow the procedures stated in Bylaws Sec.
 2.3 and 2.4 with the exception of not requiring a proposer and endorsers.
 The CWG Chair will send an invitation to the Public Mail List for an initial CWG meeting and will solicit eligible Members, Associate Members and Interested Parties (as specified in the charter) with expertise and interest in the CWG’s subject matter to participate in the CWG.
 In order to participate in a Working Group, a party must have agreed to the IPR Policy Agreement and formally declared participation.
 Each CWG Chair shall be responsible for ensuring that all parties attending the respective CWG meetings have signed the IPR Policy Agreement and have formally declared their participation in the CWG via the mechanism designated by the Forum prior to attending.

-(d)  Each CWG may establish its own means for their communications, as provided in the charter, but such means should be managed in the same fashion as the Public Mail List and employed by the CWG with a similar level of transparency as appropriate to their nature with public archives for written methods of communication.
+ 4. Each CWG may establish its own means for their communications, as provided in the charter, but such means should be managed in the same fashion as the Public Mail List and employed by the CWG with a similar level of transparency as appropriate to their nature with public archives for written methods of communication.
 CWGs may meet by teleconference or have face-to-face meetings as provided in the charter, but the Forum shall not be responsible for the expenses of any such teleconferences or meetings.

-(e)	CWGs may establish any number of subcommittees within its own Working Group to address any of such CWG’s business (each, a “CWG Subcommittee”).
+ 5. CWGs may establish any number of subcommittees within its own Working Group to address any of such CWG’s business (each, a “CWG Subcommittee”).
 A CWG-created Subcommittee needs to be approved by the CWG itself according to the approval process set forth in the CWG charter, but approval of the Forum is not necessary.

 ### 5.3.2 Rechartering, Extending and Dissolving Working Groups

-    (a)  Rechartering: CWGs may only amend their charters via the ballot procedure described in Section 2.3 above.
+ 1. Rechartering: CWGs may only amend their charters via the ballot procedure described in Section 2.3 above.
 After Forum approval of an amended CWG charter, the new charter takes effect immediately, or as specified in the amending ballot.
 This amendment process does not itself require an Interim WG Chair to be appointed, unless specified in the amending ballot.

-    (b)  Extending: Unless extended, a CWG will expire on the date specified in its charter, if any.
+ 2. Extending: Unless extended, a CWG will expire on the date specified in its charter, if any.
 To extend a CWG charter, the Forum Chair may, at the Forum Chair’s discretion, conduct a fourteen (14) day poll (yes/no regarding the extension) of the Forum, initiated through the Public List.
 If no objection is made to the extension during the poll, the extension is deemed approved.
 If an objection (“no” vote) is made during the poll, an extension shall be determined using the ballot procedure described in Section 2.3 above.
 This provision may only be used to continue the work of the CWG under the existing charter and scope.

-    (c) Dissolving: The Forum can dissolve a CWG via a ballot following the Forum’s regular voting rules in Section 2.3 above.
+ 3. Dissolving: The Forum can dissolve a CWG via a ballot following the Forum’s regular voting rules in Section 2.3 above.
 The Forum may not dissolve a CWG prior to the end date specified in its charter, if any, without such a ballot.

 ### 5.3.3 Output of Working Groups

-    (a) CWGs may adopt Final Guidelines and Final Maintenance Guidelines within the scope of their charters and according to the provisions (including voting processes) of the CWG’s charter.
+ 1. CWGs may adopt Final Guidelines and Final Maintenance Guidelines within the scope of their charters and according to the provisions (including voting processes) of the CWG’s charter.
 All Final Guidelines and Final Maintenance Guidelines must be posted on the Public Mail List.

-    (b) Final Guidelines and Final Maintenance Guidelines developed by a CWG do not need to be approved by the Forum at large.
+ 2. Final Guidelines and Final Maintenance Guidelines developed by a CWG do not need to be approved by the Forum at large.

 ### 5.3.4 Legacy Working Groups